TuckerRasbury/03_GenderData101/README.md

 # [GenderData101](https://dataforsdgs.course.tc/catalog/gender-data-101-2)

+_For the purposes of this course Gender Data is defined as being "grounded in concepts and definitions that adequately reflect the diversity of women and men and capture all aspects of their lives."_

 ## Introduction
 Designed for gender advisors, data specialists, and other development professionals, Gender Data 101 Edition 2.0 is a 5-week blended online course featuring live events with gender and data experts that unpacks complex and practical considerations to understand, use, and share gender data with the ultimate goal of impact.
 Some of the exercises I complete(d) during the course will be available here for public viewing.
 The material will be organized by week and will reflect the activity I choose to complete (as oppose to all the rich available activies the course offers each week).